-I know of no organized way to avoid those long lines when you’re checking in for a flight in person at the airport.
-At some airports, airlines are attacking the in-person check-in line problem by installing a variety of tech solutions, most notably automatic kiosks and smartphone apps.
+At some airports, airlines are approaching the in-person check-in line problem by installing a variety of tech solutions, most notably automatic kiosks and smartphone apps.
 Where they’re available, they help a lot, but whether they’re available depends on each airline at each airport.
-You just take what you can get.
-And check in online whenever you can.
+You just take what you can get, and always check in online whenever you can.

 A more certain way to avoid the longest lines at check-in is to fly in a premium class or earn elite frequent flyer status.
-At most airports, most airlines—at least the big ones—provide special priority lines for those folks.
+At most airports, most airlines—at least the big ones—provide special priority lines for VIPs.
 If you qualify, you get the special treatment, but buying a premium ticket or earning status costs a lot of cash.
-Bonus: normally, if one family member qualifies, the entire family goes along.
+That said, if one family member qualifies, usually the entire family goes along.

 - Related: Bucket List Family Vacation Ideas